Riahiamirreza/pytype/README.md

 # pytype
 a very simple terminal for increasing typing speed!

-use pyword.py to add new words to word.data then, run pytype.py for typing.
+use pyword.py to add new words to words.data

+then, run pytype.py for typing.